 A person might be penalized through the following methods for internet sex crimes:

-- Prison time: Since internet sex crimes are most often filed as a federal crime, any incarceration will be carried out in a state prison, not a county jail.
+- Prison time: Since internet sex crimes are most often filed as a federal crime, any incarceration will be carried out in state prison, not a county jail.
 Typical sentences include at least one year of imprisonment.

 - Steep fines: The exact amount of fines used against someone convicted of internet sex crimes will vary depending on the charges ultimately filed.
 The content of child sexual abuse images as well as their quantity or to where they were distributed can all escalate the charges.
 A judge may also have some input as to how steep a fine should be used.
 People convicted of an internet sex crime should expect to be ordered to pay $1,000 in fines at the least.

 - Sex offender registration: Arguably the most damaging penalty of an internet sex crime conviction is the mandatory registration to a nationwide sex offender list.
 People on sex offender lists will find it incredibly difficult to acquire gainful employment, rent certain living spaces, be approved for loans, and so forth.
 Registration may even be permanent in severe cases.